 by Cori-Leigh | Blogging, Writing |

 Are you struggling with your writing?
-Have you ever experienced difficulties in writing, publishing, and posting consistently?
+Have you ever found it difficult to write, publish, and post consistently?
 Those times when the words and ideas just don’t flow?

-I have!
-When this happens, it’s frustrating at best.
+I have—and when that happens, it’s frustrating at best.

-For a couple of years it was tough for me to write consistently while helping my mom and caring for my dad who was living with cancer and dementia.
-My dad passed in November of 2022.
-In the first year following his passing I still struggled to concentrate on writing consistently.
+For a couple of years, it was tough for me to write consistently while helping my mom and caring for my dad, who was living with cancer and dementia.
+After my dad passed away in November of 2022, I expected the fog to lift.
+But in the year that followed, I still struggled to concentrate and write consistently.

 Maybe you’ve been there too.
 If so, you’re not alone.

-Whatever the cause, it’s easy to feel stuck but here’s the good news!
-Your writing flow is not gone forever.
+But here’s the good news: your creativity hasn’t disappeared.
 It’s simply resting.
 And like anything that needs restoration, it can be awakened again.

 Understand Why Writing Feels Difficult